Pownall Hall School

 What the school says...

 Pownall Hall School is a co-educational preparatory day school for children aged 2 to 11.
-Founded in 1895, we have exceptional results in the 11+ entrance examinations and also in the Key Stage 2 Assessments.
-Our pupils are given an excellent grounding in music and drama and the many opportunities to perform in public gives the children so much confidence.
-Our children take part in many different sports including hockey, cricket, football, netball, athletics and tennis.
-We have three choirs, the youngest of which will be appearing in the Royal Albert Hall in the Schools' Prom in November.
-Our art and music is outstanding.
-Many of our older pupils enjoy the opportunities to climb the hills of the Lake District and Snowdonia. ...Read more
+Founded in 1895, we have exceptional results in the 11+ entrance examinations.
+Our pupils are given an excellent grounding in academics, sports, music and drama and the many opportunities to perform in all public arenas gives the children much confidence.
+Our children take part in many different sports utilising the 8+ acre site that includes tennis courts, sports hall and astro-pitch.
+We have three choirs and a chamber orchestra. ...Read more

 Please login to post a comment.